 That’s why trying to figure out what’s wrong with them can be challenging when it comes to babies with food allergies or intolerances.
 There are so many symptoms and so much conflicting information online.

 That’s why Free to Feed is here to help you navigate these uncharted waters.
 Free to Feed started because there was a lack of science-based facts on babies with food allergies or intolerances.
 We’ve built a community of support and information on this growing issue.

-We want to encourage mothers who wish to continue breastfeeding their baby with food allergies that it is possible and we’re here to help you.
+We want to encourage families who wish to continue breastfeeding their baby with food allergies that it is possible and we’re here to help you.
 This blog is to give you information on what many babies experience when they have food allergies or intolerances.

 There’s also a big difference between infant food allergies and infant food intolerances.
 Read more from us on our blog, What You Need to Know About Infant Allergies.

 And as always, along with educating yourself, we recommend working with your baby’s medical team.
 Dr. Trill is a molecular biologist – not a pediatrician.
 She’s had two babies with severe allergies and has helped hundreds of mama’s just like you.

 Let’s start with the most common food allergies in breastfed babies.